openscm/openscm/docs/usage.rst

 Setting up a model run
 **********************

-A model run is represented by a :class:`openscm.Core` object specifying the underlying SCM and start and end time:
+A model run is represented by a :class:`openscm.core.Core` object specifying the underlying SCM and start and end time:

 .. code:: python

-    from openscm import Core as ModelRun
+    from openscm.core import Core as ModelRun
     from datetime import datetime, timedelta

     start_time = datetime(2006, 1, 1).timestamp()